 Maintenance Reserve and Approvals

 A maintenance reserve gives your property manager funds to handle repairs without constantly asking for money.
-Reserve funds are commonly a few hundred dollars per property (e.g., $200–$500), with higher amounts negotiated case‑by‑case.
+Reserve funds are commonly a few hundred dollars per property, set in the management agreement, though the amount varies by company and market.
+Some states, such as Arizona, require the reserve amount and purpose to be stated in the agreement.
 Include procedures for the manager to request additional funds for major repairs exceeding the reserve balance.

 Define the approval process for using reserve funds, including any spending limits that trigger owner notification or approval requirements.